Quantum Simulation of Two-Dimensional $\mathrm{U(1)}$ Gauge Theory in Rydberg and Rydberg-Dressed Atom Arrays

-\emph{Emergent $\mathrm{U(1)}$ gauge field and topological sectors}.~---~The structure of the phase diagram resembles that of the quantum dimer model on the honeycomb lattice, which is dual to a $\mathrm{U(1)}$ lattice gauge theory.
-To better understand the phase diagram, we start with the limit where $U_1$ becomes the dominant energy scale $U_1\gg |\Omega|, |U_2|, |U_3|$.
+\emph{Emergent $\mathrm{U}(1)$ gauge field and topological sectors}.~---~The structure of the phase diagram resembles that of the QDM on the honeycomb lattice, which is described by a $\mathrm{U}(1)$ LGT.
+To better understand the phase diagram, we start with the limit where $U_1$ is the dominant energy scale $U_1\gg |\Omega|, |U_2|, |U_3|$.
 At half Rydberg filling, the Hamiltonian can be recast in the following form

-It is clear that the ground state must satisfy a local constraint that either one or two occupations of Rydberg states are allowed within each unit triangle, while zero or three occupations are not allowed, see Fig.~\ref{fig_1}\textbf{d}\textit{i}.
-The freedom of Rydberg filling within each unit triangle is guaranteed by half Rydberg filling, which give rise to the extensive ground state degeneracy.
-The local filling constraint within each triangle serves as the key ingredient of the emergent $\mathrm{U(1)}$ gauge field: we define the emergent electric field on the (oriented) link of the dual honeycomb lattice.
-The value of the electric field (from A to B sublattice) is assigned 2 if the triangular lattice bond crossing this link is frustrated, and is assigned -1 otherwise.
-Here we define a bond is `frustrated' if the two sites connected to this bond is occupied by the atomic states with the same type (both $|g\rangle $ or both $|r\rangle $).
-Notice that the above local constraint dictates that each unit triangle consists one and only one frustrated bond, which translates to the charge-free condition of the $\mathrm{U(1)}$ gauge field at each dual vertex $\mathbf v$ (see Fig.~\ref{fig_1}\textbf{d}\textit{iii}):
+It is clear that the ground state must satisfy a local constraint that either one or two occupations of Rydberg-dressed states within each unit triangle are allowed, while zero or three occupations are blockaded (Fig.~\ref{fig_1}\textbf{d},\textit{i}).
+Such local constraint at half-filling gives rise to extensive ground-state degeneracy.
+This local constraint within each triangle serves as the key ingredient of the emergent $\mathrm{U}(1)$ gauge field: we define the emergent electric field on the (oriented) link of the dual honeycomb lattice.
+The value of the electric field (from A to B sublattice) is assigned 2 if the triangular lattice bond crossing this link is frustrated, and is assigned $-1$ otherwise.
+Here we define a bond to be `frustrated' if the two sites connected to this bond are occupied by the same states.
+Then this local constraint dictates that each unit triangle consists of one and only one frustrated bond, which translates to the charge-free condition of the $\mathrm{U}(1)$ gauge field at each dual vertex $\mathbf v$ (see Fig.~\ref{fig_1}\textbf{d},\textit{iii}):

-Also notice that this electric field configuration on the dual honeycomb lattice is equivalent to the fully packed dimer coverings: by assigning each $E=2$ link with one dimer and the $E=-1$ link with no dimer, each vertex will be covered by exactly one dimer, see Fig.~\ref{fig_1}\textbf{d}\textit{iv}.
+Note that this electric field configuration is equivalent to fully-packed dimers, by assigning each $\mathbf E=2$ link with one dimer and the $\mathbf E=-1$ link with no dimer~ (Fig.~\ref{fig_1}\textbf{d},\textit{ii}).
+We also note that as long as the local constraints are imposed by a sufficiently large $U_1$, its value no longer affects the physics of the system.